Spidey01/RSS2Diaspora-spider/README.md

 ### From Git checkout ###

-Make sure you have Python 3 installed and in path.
+Make sure you have Python 3 and [pandoc](https://pandoc.org/) installed and in path.

 If you want to create a virtual environment just to run this app: